 This is a store dedicated to products for left-handed people — certainly a niche market.
 While some products are more jokes (left-handed coffee mug, anyone?), there are some items made specifically for left-handers.
 Lefty’s has just one retail outlet in San Francisco, but it has an extensive online presence.
 The company makes use of keywords to rank highly in Google searches and utilizes pay-per-click (PPC) advertising too.
 Because of those efforts, Lefty’s has become an expert resource on left-handed products.

 Vermont Wooden Toys has been in business for more than 45 years.
 All of the company’s toys are handmade by the owner and founder.
-All-natural, local wood products and no stains are used to create 125 different toys.
+All-natural, local wood products, and no stains are used to create 125 different toys.
 While wooden toys have always been popular, the company experienced a flood of interest as a result of a toy recall in 2007 due to lead contamination and small magnets presenting a choking hazard.
 Despite a small web presence, an antiquated online ordering system only accepting PayPal, and no social media or advertising to speak of, families concerned about safety drove sales to new heights.
-Its popularity has continued with the spread of conscious consumerism and desire to shop local/U.S.-made products.
+Its popularity has continued with the spread of conscious consumerism and the desire to shop for local/U.S.-made products.

 The power of niche marketing

 So what have we learned?
 Hopefully, it has become clear that the benefits of niche markets are very unique and niche marketing efforts can be a powerful tool for businesses focusing on a niche market.
 Word-of-mouth and online strategies are strong drivers of success, making it possible for even small companies to find their target market and engage.